CharlesCatYT/FNF-YTPeril/README.md

-# Friday Night Funkin' - Psych Engine
+# Friday Night Funkin' - YouTube Animation Peril
-Engine originally used on [Mind Games Mod](https://gamebanana.com/mods/301107), intended to be a fix for the vanilla version's many issues while keeping the casual play aspect of it.
-Also aiming to be an easier alternative to newbie coders.
+Slightly unoptimized due to the formatting, but whatever.

+Anyway, let me tell ya the context/story.
+One day, BF and GF were bored and decided to go search up animations on YouTube.
+But with BF being a stupido and with cartoon logic, on that one particular day, BF spilled his drink on the computer and both BF and GF got sucked into YT and then wake up somewhere unfamiliar.
+(Wow like they haven't been too unfamiliar places millions of times before.)
+Then, they realized they were in the animations that they were searching up on YT.
+Now, BF has to challenge rap battles for whoever they face in these YT Animations.
+The only thing you can ask is, will BF be able to survive in all of these animations?
+We may never find out.

 ## Installation:
 You must have [Haxe version 4.2.5](https://haxe.org/download/version/4.2.5/), seriously, stop using older or newer versions, it won't work!

 open up a Command Prompt/PowerShell or Terminal, type `haxelib install hmm`

-after it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *Psych Engine!*
+A fter it finishes, simply type `haxelib run hmm install` in order to install all the needed libraries for *YouTube Animation Peril!*

 If the compiler gives an error saying that hxCodec cannot be found read this issue to fix it: ShadowMario/FNF-PsychEngine#12770